Church of Our Lady of Perpetual Succour: Feast day

 The feast day of Our Lady of Perpetual Succour is on 27 June and the church celebrates its own feast day on 27 June if it falls on a Sunday, or around that date, depending on the scheduling of other events.

+As of 2023, it was decided to shift the celebrations to October to be closer to the actual date that OLPS was declared opened (7 October).